 While applying for a credit card doesn’t have to be complicated, it can come with certain risks.
 After you’ve applied for a card, the credit card provider will look at your income, credit history and the documents you’ve provided in your application to determine whether you’re a high or low-risk applicant.
 Essentially, they’re looking for signs that demonstrate that you’re a low-risk borrower that has the ability to repay your balance.

-Use this guide for 12 tips to increase your chances of approval, including what to do before you apply and submit your application and mistakes to avoid when requesting a new credit card.
+Use this guide for 12 tips to increase your chances of credit card approval, including what to do before you apply and submit your application and mistakes to avoid when requesting a new credit card.

 The pre-application process is considerably more important than the act of applying itself.
 While it may take only 15 minutes to fill out the form, getting your affairs in order so that you’re ready for the provider’s assessment of your application will take a bit more time and preparation.
 Lenders want to know if you’re able to repay your debt.
 That’s why they need your personal and financial information, including annual income, employment status, Social Insurance Number (SIN) and your credit score.
 Based on the information they receive, the lender will decide whether to approve your credit card application and what your interest rate will be.

 Tip #1.
 Take your time